Frequently asked questions

 Visit the King County Recorder's Office or the King County Archives, and you can get your copies the same day.
 Certificates are available at $3.00 per certified copy or $1.00 per noncertified copy.
 Payment by cash, check or money order is accepted.

-Please fill out our Copy Request Form and include the names of the bride and groom and the date of marriage.
+For marriages between August 1, 1991 and present, please fill out the Recorder's Office Copy Request Form and include the names of the parties and the date of marriage.
 Also include the correct fee ($3.00 per certified copy or $1.00 per noncertified copy) by check or money order only.
 Requests will be processed within 5 days of being received.

-You can order marriage certificates online with a credit card from the Washington State Digital Archives for marriages from 1855 and 1989 only.
-You must search for and locate your record, prior to ordering a copy.
-They charge $4.00 per certified copy and unofficial images are also available for download for free.
+You can order marriage certificates online with a credit card from the Washington State Digital Archives for marriages from 1855 to 1989 only.
+You must search for and locate your record prior to ordering a copy.
+They charge $4.00 per certified copy.
+Unofficial images are available for download for free.

 I have a friend who is a judge from another state and wants to perform my marriage ceremony.
 Is it legal for judges of another state to officiate weddings in Washington State?

 Are there any plans in the future to back scan older documents on microfilm?

 Due to budgetary constraints, the County has no plans at this time to back-scan older documents.
 Requests for these documents are small compared to requests for more recent documents.